ExtremeFLOW/neko/doc/pages/user-file.md

 ```

-This function will called on all the points on the relevant boundaries.
+This function will be called on all the points on the relevant boundaries.
 The registering of the above function in `user_setup` should be done as follows:

 ```.f90
 u%scalar_user_bc => set_scalar_boundary_conditions